 Skip to content

 Flows into the complex are mainly influenced by regulated releases from Lake Hume, which travel via Ryans Creek, an anabranch of the Murray River.
-The complex begins to fill from Ryans Floodway when flows in the Murray River exceed 23,000 ML per day, but flows above 26,000 ML per day for extended periods are needed to completely fill both lagoons.
+The complex begins to fill from Ryans Lagoon Floodway when the flow in the Murray River exceeds 23,000 ML per day, but a flow above 26,000 ML per day for extended periods is needed to completely fill both lagoons.
 High unregulated flows that move across the Kiewa River floodplain during wet conditions can also inundate the site.
-Since 2014, the maximum regulated flow from Lake Hume has reduced from 25,000 ML per day to less than 20,000 ML per day.
-These changes have greatly reduced the frequency of watering at Ryans Lagoon, which currently only fills if large, unregulated flows are released from Lake Hume or the reservoir spills.
+The regulated flow from Lake Hume has not exceeded 20,000 ML per day since 2014, which has greatly reduced the frequency of watering at Ryans Lagoon.

-Temporary pumps will be used to deliver water for the environment to restore the ecological health of the complex by providing a wetting and drying regime that is closer to the natural flow regime that existed before the regulation of the Murray River.
-Water can be pumped into Ryans Lagoon from the Ryans Lagoon floodway, which carries water when the flow in the Murray River exceeds 8,000 ML per day.
+Temporary pumps are proposed to deliver water for the environment to restore the ecological health of the complex by providing a wetting and drying regime that is closer to the natural flow regime that existed before the Murray River was regulated.
+Water can be pumped into Ryans Lagoon from the Ryans Lagoon Floodway, which carries water when the flow in the Murray River exceeds 8,000 ML per day.
+A potential spring pulse of up to 25,000 ML per day (at the Doctors Point gauge) would provide water directly to Ryans Lagoon 1 via the Ryans Lagoon Floodway, but it is likely a pump would still be required to deliver water from Ryans Lagoon 1 to Ryans Lagoon 2 to achieve a full supply level.

 Environmental values

-North East CMA’s North East Waterway Strategy recognises the Ryans Lagoon wetland complex as a high-value wetland complex, and it is listed as a nationally significant wetland in the Directory of Important Wetlands in Australia.
-The complex provides habitat for species listed under the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 and the Victorian Flora and Fauna Guarantee Act 1988, including seven bird, three fish and one perennial plant species.
+The North East CMA’s North East Waterway Strategy recognises the Ryans Lagoon wetland complex as a high-value wetland system, and it is listed as a nationally significant wetland in the Directory of Important Wetlands in Australia.
+The complex provides habitat for seven bird, three fish and one perennial plant species listed under the Commonwealth Environmental Protection and Biodiversity Conservation Act 1999 and/or the Victorian Flora and Fauna Guarantee Act 1988.
 Ecological surveys conducted at the site since 1975 have recorded 250 species of waterbugs and 29 species of waterbirds, including the Australian white ibis, great egret and rufous night heron.
-The complex also supports native wetland vegetation types that are expected to improve in condition once a seasonally aligned, more variable watering regime is re-instated.
+The complex also supports native wetland vegetation types, the conditions of which are expected to improve once a seasonally aligned, more variable watering regime is reinstated.

 Environmental objectives in the upper Murray wetlands